Everything you need to know about pensions, including getting more money from the Government and stretching your savings in retirement.

 Avoid a huge tax bill

-While it’s unlikely you’ll have saved enough to worry about the Lifetime Allowance - currently £1.03 million - the taxman still has many other ways to eat into your hard-earned pot of cash.
+While it’s unlikely you’ll have saved enough to worry about the Lifetime Allowance – currently £1.055 million, but rising to £1.073 million in April 2020 – the taxman still has many other ways to eat into your hard-earned pot of cash.

 Our guide below really is a thorough explanation of how you can withdraw your money while paying the lowest-possible tax bill.